eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 - [`ceylon assemble-dart`][] packages a Ceylon module compiled using `ceylon compile-dart` as a standalone executable for the Dart VM.
+- [`ceylon maven-export`][] assembles a Maven repository containing a list of modules and all their dependencies.

 Note that when repackaged by one of these tools, the runtime execution, classloading, and classloader isolation model is that